 Sansa Stark is the elder daughter of Catelyn and Eddard Stark.
-She has three brothers (Robb, Bran and Rickon) and a younger sister, Arya.
+She has three brothers (Robb, Bran and Rickon), a younger sister, Arya, and a half-brother, Jon Snow.
 Sansa Stark is one of the major POV Characters in the books.
 In the TV series, she is played by Sophie Turner.

 Character and Appearance

 Sansa is traditionally beautiful, taking after her mother's family (the Tullys) with her high cheekbones, vivid blue eyes and thick auburn hair.
 She is eleven years old at the start of the series.
 As she has grown up, her figure has been described as tall, graceful and womanly.